Clarity Enhanced Diamonds

-If you are a guy who is under the gun for a descent looking diamond that is out of your price range (ie. a 1 carat diamond that is less than $5,000), a 1½ct that is less than $8,000 etc.) you should definitely consider a clarity enhanced diamond.
+If you are a guy who is under the gun for a decent looking diamond that is out of your price range (ie. a 1-carat diamond that is less than $5,000), a 1½ct that is less than $8,000 etc.) you should definitely consider a clarity enhanced diamond.
 They are guaranteed for life and if all other aspects are good on the stone will help you get the size you want.
-Here at the Ultimate Diamond Information site you will never purchase anything site unseen anyway so I'll be able to show you good ones verses not so good ones.
+Here at Good Old Gold, you will never purchase a diamond sight unseen, so we'll be able to show you good ones verse the not so good ones.

 Lets take a look at some different types of inclusions that are present in diamonds on our Gallery of Inclusions page.